 4. 14% didn’t want to think about dying.

 It’s true!
 Thinking about dying is not fun.
-However, imagine dying and leaving a mess.
-That is worse – especially since the estate planning process is so easy.
+However, imagine dying and leaving loved ones without support and protection.
+That is worse – especially since the estate planning process is so easy to navigate with professional assistance.

 If you want more information about how simple it is to plan your estate, contact my office for a free consultation at 480-345-3300. #seiterlaw